Nelly Kaplan: Biography

-Nelly Kaplan was born in Buenos Aires, Argentina to a Russian Jewish family.
+Nelly Kaplan was born in Buenos Aires, Argentina to Jewish family.
 A "neo-surrealist," she was "the only female film maker linked with surrealism."
-Kaplan left for France at the age of 17.
-She served as a professor and lecturer at Institut des Hautes Études en Arts Plastiques.
-While Kaplan's films have been marketed as soft-core pornography, her works are often female-centered and approach eroticism from a woman's point of view.
+Kaplan left for France at the age of 21.
+She served as a professor and lecturer at Institut des Hautes Études en Arts Plastiques.Her works are often female-centered and approach eroticism from a woman's point of view.

 Her films have been shown at many international festivals.
 As a member of the SACD, she took part in the board of directors as a member of the Cinema Commission on several occasions.
 Kaplan regularly collaborated on the show "Des Papous dans la Tête," on France Culture.
 She contributed to the cinema section of the magazine Le Magazine Littéraire for 25 years.
 Kaplan was Commander of the Arts and Letters, Officer in the National Merite Order, Cavalier of the Legion of Honor, and Academician of the Alphonse Allais Academy.